-1. Correct technical execution of steps 1 LFO, 2 Run RFI, 3 LFO and 7 LFO, 8 Run RFI, 9 LFO with attention to the timing (steps 1, 2, 7 and 8 for 1 beat each and steps 3 and 9 f or 2 beats each) and to the correct aim of the steps.
+1. Steps 1 LFO, 2 Run RFI, 3 LFO and 7 LFO, 8 Run RFI, 9 LFO

+Correct technical execution with attention to the timing (steps 1, 2, 7 and 8 for 1 beat each and steps 3 and 9 for 2 beats each) and to the correct aim of the steps.

-2. Step 4 XR RFO (2 beats), 5 XR LFO (2 beats) and 6 XR RFO Sw (2+2 beats): correct technical execution of the cross rolls with the correct crossing of the free foot that become s the skating foot; attention to clear edges, defined lobes and correct leans of the body, avoiding excessive separation of the couple.
-Correct execution of step 6, without deviation from the outside edge with unison of the free legs during the forward swing on the 3rd beat.
+2. Step 4 XR RFO (2 beats), 5 XR LFO (2 beats) and 6 XR RFO Sw (2+2 beats): correct technical execution of the cross rolls with the correct crossing of the free foot that becomes the skating foot; attention to clear edges, defined lobes and correct leans of the body.
+Correct execution of step 6, without deviation from the outside edge during the forward swing on the 3rd beat.

-3. Steps 10 RFI, 11 LFI (2 beats each) and step 12 RFI Sw (2+2 beats) are open strokes: Correct technical execution of the steps, with correct aim and lean of the body, on inside ed ges, with partners close together.
-Correct execution of step 12, without deviation from the insi de edge, with unison of the free legs during the forward swing on the 3rd beat.
+3. Steps 10 RFI, 11 LFI (2 beats each) and step 12 RFI Sw (2+2 beats) are open strokes:

+Correct technical execution of the steps, with correct aim and lean of the body, on inside edges, with partners close together.
+Correct execution of step 12, without deviation from the inside edge, with unison of the free legs during the forward swing on the 3rd beat.